Is there a method to determine if an IQueryable object's expression tree has an OrderBy?

-The scenario I have is that a grid control has paging enabled, and sorting per column.
-However there is not a sort applied by default, so in this case Linq to SQL does a horribly huge select for the row count, so in all scenarios I need to provide an order by, however I should only apply a default order by primary key if no other order has been specified.
+I have a grid control that allows for paging and column-by-column sorting.
+However, there is no default sort applied, therefore in this instance Linq to SQL does an exorbitantly large select for the number of rows.
+I must always supply an order by, but I should only do so if no other order has been supplied.

 Using a customized tool, you may examine the query's expression tree to learn more.

 Your code seems to be poorly constructed, in my opinion.
 You should definitely merely keep a record of the fact that an order has been placed someplace.